$0 PTE Academic Preparation Guide — Quick-Start Checklist

 The Writing Section at a Glance

-PTE Writing consists of two task types: Summarize Written Text (one complex sentence, 5 to 75 words, 10 minutes per item) and Write Essay (200 to 300 words, 20 minutes).
+PTE Writing includes Summarize Written Text (one complex sentence, 5 to 75 words) and Write Essay (200 to 300 words, 20 minutes).

 But here is what most candidates do not account for: Write from Dictation, technically a Listening task, contributes significantly to your Writing score.
-Each word correctly typed in Write from Dictation is a point for both Listening and Writing.
-Across all Write from Dictation items in a test, this task can account for up to 23% of your total Writing score.
+Each word correctly typed in Write from Dictation contributes to both Listening and Writing.
+Across all Write from Dictation items in a test, this task contributes roughly 23% of Writing and 13% of Listening.

 This means your Writing score is determined by three task types, not two.
 Ignoring Write from Dictation while drilling essays will cap your Writing score no matter how good your essays become.